Stake Your First Validator

 Deposit transaction on Etherscan

 Congratulations!
-You've successfully staked your first Ethereum validator using Stakefish API.
+You've successfully staked your first Ethereum validator using stakefish API.
 You can now monitor your validator and watch it contribute to the security and stability of the Ethereum network.

 Validator Activation: Once the transaction is confirmed, your validator is in the process of being activated.
 The deposit typically takes between 16 to 24 hours to be processed by the consensus layer.
 After processing, your validator will be queued for activation, which can take anywhere from a few minutes to several days, depending on the current validator queue on Ethereum.